DIPlib/diplib/src/documentation/why_tensors.md

 *DIPlib* allows simple, efficient implementation.
 The last example we'll give here is from the function `dip::CoherenceEnhancingDiffusion`.

-The diffussion equation can be discretized along the time axis to yield an iterative update process described by
+The diffusion equation can be discretized along the time axis to yield an iterative update process described by

 \f[